JasmeetSinghBali/Core_JND/Node_The_Good_Stuff/githubactions_ci_cd/ReadMe.md

                                         - run: npm test
                                         - run: npm run build

-- [x] **then only thing left is to stage and commit the code along with this new workflows in the remote repo**
+- [x] **then only thing left is to stage and commit the code along with this new workflows in the remote master branch of repo**

                             git add .
-                            git commit -m "ci: workflow🎃"
+                            git commit -m "ci: workflow"
+                            git push origin master

+> ## test out the ci: workflow by creating a pull request

+                        # create new branch and move into it
+                        git checkout -b testing

+                        # now make some changes in the code for test to fail
+                        # then add and commit code
+                        git add .
+                        git commit
+                        git push origin testci

+                        # go to github > compare & pull request